ValveSoftware/steamlink-sdk/examples/kodi/README.md

 #About

-This script compiles Kodi version 16.1-Jarvis (c327c53).
+This script compiles Kodi version 16.1-Jarvis ([c327c53](https://github.com/xbmc/xbmc/commit/c327c53ac5346f71219e8353fe046e43e4d4a827)).
 You can change this in `build_steamlink.sh` by providing different tag/branch or by removing `-b "16.1-Jarvis"` parameter, however the build script can break.

-I have tested this on Arch Linux and Ubuntu 16.04.
+It was tested on Arch Linux and Ubuntu 16.04.

 ##Building Kodi